 - Residents may host guests overnight in the residence halls, except during break periods or at the discretion of center management.
 No more than two guests per resident are allowed to stay overnight in a room.
 Hosts must receive permission from all roommates and suitemates to have an overnight guest, and it is the responsibility of the host to register their guests.
 Guest registration procedures can be obtained by contacting the center desk, or at the RPS Guest Registration Site.

-- Residents are allowed to have guests in their rooms.
+- Residents are allowed to have guests (who are not employees or IU Bloomington students) in their rooms, except during break periods.
 Under all circumstances and at all times, the roommate(s) privacy takes priority over a guest.
 Guests may not stay for more than four consecutive days in the residence halls, nor more than once per semester.
 The residence manager of the center must grant any exception to this, and the decision should be made in consultation with the roommate(s).

 - Residents are responsible for the behavior of their guests while guests are on residence hall grounds and can be held accountable through the judicial system for the actions of their guests.
-Center management reserves the right to ban a guest’s presence in the center if his or her behavior creates a disturbance to other residents or center staff.
+Center management reserves the right to ban a guest in the center if his or her behavior creates a disturbance to center staff or other residents.

 - Unless otherwise approved by the residence manager and designated with signage, floor restrooms designed for simultaneous use by multiple persons are to be used only by the gender designated for that restroom.